Tutorial: llmTools

 Since mada is a shared resource and Ollama is single tasking, you would have to wait your turn if others are using mada.
 If your laptop has the necessary amount of memory, you can use it to test the tutorial locally before testing it on mada.
 In any case, don’t wait until the deadline to test your code and then get stuck behind a long line of classmates trying to access mada.

 Due to the limited resources of *-micro instances, please pull model qwen3:0.6b to your Ollama instance.
-This model works ok for tool calling, as long as you don’t ask it to reason about chaining tool calls.
+This model works ok for tool calling, as long as you don’t ask it to chain tool calls.
 For example, it won’t be able to reason that it must first call get_location to obtain lat/lon, and then use these to call get_weather.

 Instead, you have to do the dependency resolution for it.
 With qwen3:0.6b specified as the model in ChattViewModel:

-1. to test the non-backend resident tool, get_location, send the prompt, “Get my location using the get_location tool.”
+1. to test the font end tool, get_location, send the prompt, “Get my location using the get_location tool.”

-2. once the location is shown on screen, to test the backend-resident tool, get_weather, send the next prompt, “What’s the weather at my location?”
-The model should recognize that there’s a tool reply with lat/lon location in the second prompt’s context and be able to use them to make the second tool call.
+2. once the location is shown on screen, to test the back-end tool, get_weather, send the next prompt, “What’s the weather at my location?”
+The model should recognize that there’s a tool reply with lat/lon in the context sent with the second prompt and be able to use them to make the second tool call.